snieda/tsl2nano/tsl2.nano.autotest/readme.md

 In different environments, there may be problems.
 We try to solve some of them:

 * **java.lang.ClassNotFoundException: org.junit.runner.manipulation.Filter**
-	* -> Did you store you file really in the src/test/java path (perhaps you put it into main?)
+	* -> Did you store your file really in the src/test/java path (perhaps you put it into main?)
 	* -> Eclipse Problem.
 Add the junit library manually to your test classpath
 * **java.lang.ArrayStoreException: sun.reflect.annotation.TypeNotPresentExceptionProxy**
-	* -> Did you store you file really in the src/test/java path (perhaps you put it into main?)
+	* -> Did you store your file really in the src/test/java path (perhaps you put it into main?)
 * **No Classes were found**
 	* -> Please set the filter in the manner *".*" + AnyClassToTest.class.getPackage().getName() + ".*"* - so your *AnyClassToTest* is loaded with all imports directly on start
 * **I cannot see exception stacktraces**
 	* -> start your jvm with parameter -XX:-OmitStackTraceInFastThrow
 * **AllAutoTests hangs until an timeout**
 	* use JVisualVM to open the hanging process in FeatureTab **Sampler**.
 Hit **CPU Samples** and open the callstack tree of  *main* thread completely.
 Perhaps you can see an endless or blocking loop (like Scanner.hasNextLine(), Semaphore.tryAquire(), etc.) in your code under test.
-	* Perhaps it is waiting on an InputStream (Pipe etc)
+	* Perhaps it is waiting on an InputStream (Pipe etc) or a Thread
-	* If your function does a loop or allocation dependent on given int or long parameter, add an *assert* to stop on big numbers
+	* If your function does a loop or allocation dependent on given int or long parameter, add an *assert* to stop on big numbers (generated on ValueRandomizer)
 * **AllAutoTests stops with an timeout - started with maven surefire**
 	* -> increase the surefire properties *surefire.exitTimeout* or *surefire.timeout*
 * **AllAutoTests ends always with test failures or errors**